Prospectus – Receipts #49

 CATEGORY: Legally Speaking

-TAGS: Deposits Negligence Real Estate Act Superintendent of Real Estate
+TAGS: Deposits Negligence Office of the Superintendent of Real Estate (OSRE) Real Estate Act

 By Gerry Neely

 The recently distributed Bulletin referred to the intention of the Superintendent to provide additional exemptions from the provisions of the Real Estate Act relating to prospectuses.
 Since there is no present intention to eliminate the prospectus requirements in their entirety, a B.C.
 Supreme Court Decision highlights the necessity of complying with Section 50(7) of the Act.1

 This Section states that no developer and no person acting on behalf of a developer shall sell or lease or enter into any contract for the sale or lease of subdivided land unless a true copy of the prospectus has been delivered to the prospective purchaser or lessee; the prospective purchaser or lessee has had the opportunity to read the Prospectus and, as importantly, a receipt has been taken from the prospective purchaser or lessee acknowledging that he has been given the opportunity to read the prospectus.
 Section 62 of the Act provides that no agreement to purchase subdivided land is enforceable against the purchaser by any person who has breached any of the sections of Part 2 of the Act, which includes Section 50(7).